HollosJ/pi-ano/README.md

 # Pi-Ano

-Game for memorising digits of Pi
+Simple game for memorising digits of Pi.

 ## To Do:
+- [X] Add `localStorage` for saving high score

-- Add musical notes to each digit
+- [X] Add musical notes to each digit
+- [ ] Add public leaderboard